Emanuel Navarrete

 Emanuel Navarrete Martínez (born 17 January 1995) is a Mexican professional boxer.
-He is a three-division world champion, having held the World Boxing Organization (WBO) junior featherweight title from 2018 to 2020, the WBO featherweight title from 2020 to 2023, and the WBO junior lightweight title since February 2023.
+He is a three-division world champion, having held the unified International Boxing Federation (IBF) and World Boxing Organization (WBO) junior lightweight titles since February 2026.
+He also previously held the WBO junior featherweight title from 2018 to 2020 and the WBO featherweight title from 2020 to 2023.

 He won his first world title, the WBO junior featherweight at the age of 23, dethroning champion Isaac Dogboe and then dominated him in a rematch.
 He made five successful defences, before moving up to featherweight winning the vacant WBO title against Ruben Villa, becoming a two-weight world champion.
 He defended the title three times, before becoming a three-weight world champion in 2023, winning the vacant WBO title at super featherweight against Liam Wilson.
 In 2024, he dared to become a four-weight world champion when he challenged Denys Berinchyk at lightweight, only to lose via a close split decision.
 Navarrete then moved back down in weight to retain his super featherweight belt.
 He holds two successful defences over multi-weight champion Óscar Valdez.
-Despite holding world titles at multiple weights, he has never unified.
+He had his first ever unification bout in 2026, successfully consolidating the WBO and IBF junior lightweight titles.